Xilinx/inference-server/docs/docker.rst

     print(endpoint)
     amdinfer.waitUntilModelReady(client, endpoint)

-Clients that make requests to this worker will need the endpoint to talk it.
+Clients that make requests to this worker need this endpoint to talk to it.

 Make a request
 --------------